Origins of pre-settlement funding

 Pre-settlement funding, legal funding, or lawsuit financing all these names serve to define the designated functions of this single source of finance.

-Although seemingly similar, the practice of supporting plaintiffs, how it is called lawsuit funding today, has dramatically transformed into a bona fide lending service for the benefit of the people.
+Although seemingly similar, the practice of supporting plaintiffs, as it is called lawsuit funding today, has dramatically transformed into a bona fide lending service for the benefit of the people.

 Modern legal funding saw its birth in Australia between the 1990s, when insolvency practitioners were permitted to enter into litigation funding contracts with insolvent individuals.